stephkoest/witchi/README.md

 Real-Time Visualization: Live plotting of distribution shifts during pruning.

 ## License
-Bewitchi is licensed under the MIT License.
+witchi is licensed under the MIT License.

-Contributing
+## Contributing
 We welcome contributions!
 Please fork the repository, create a branch, and submit a pull request.

-Acknowledgments
+## Acknowledgments